ansible/ansible/docs/docsite/rst/plugins/callback.rst

 Managing AdHoc
 ``````````````

-The `ansible` AdHoc command speifically uses a different callback plugin for stdout, so there is an extra setting you need to enable
+The :doc:`ansible <../ansible>` AdHoc command speifically uses a different callback plugin for stdout,
-it to use the stdout callback defined above, in ansible.cfg:
+so there is an extra setting you need to enable it to use the stdout callback defined above, in :doc:`ansible.cfg <../config>`:

 .. code-block:: ini